-I consider myself a Sport Scientist who coaches.
-I have been coaching both triathlon and cycling for 25 years throughout my career as a Sport Scientist in Australia, the UK and South Africa.
+I consider myself a sport scientist who coaches.
+I have been coaching both triathlon and cycling for 25 years throughout my career as a sport scientist in Australia, the UK and South Africa.
 I specialise in athletes that seek accountability in their training and value one on one interaction on a timely basis.
 I feedback on all sessions daily and encourage athletes to communicate with me as much as possible.
-I particularly enjoy coaching age group female athletes.
+I particularly enjoy coaching age group and masters level female athletes.

-I have been coaching Triathlon since 1993 when I did my Level 1 coaching course for triathlon in Canberra at .
+I have been coaching Triathlon since 1993 when I did my Level 1 coaching course for triathlon in Canberra at the AIS where I was employed as a sport scientist.
 I did the inaugural Level 2 Triathlon coaching course conducted by Triathlon Australia in 1997.
 I was a selector for Triathlon Australia for a number of years in the late 1990s, including for the Sydney Olympic Games.
-From 2000 until 2004 I was High Performance Manager for Triathlon South Africa, including attendance at the 2001 World Championships in Edmonton, Canada and 2002 Manchester Commonwealth Games.
+From 2000 until 2004 I was the High Performance Manager for Triathlon South Africa, including attendance at the 2001 World Championships in Edmonton, Canada and 2002 Manchester Commonwealth Games.

 I have been coaching cycling since I returned to Australia in 2004, and renewed my Level 1 coaching accreditation in 2014.

 My approach to coaching both cycling and triathlon is a scientific one.
 My PhD is in sport science after all.
 Having said that, there is an art and a science to coaching; and understanding your athlete is a very important part of coaching.
 So it is definitely not all about numbers.
 The way I coach creates accountability, and I understand that this does not work for all athletes.
-Improvement in performance is not rocket science, well maybe not.
-90% of improvement is about consistency and specificity; and making sure you have your low hanging fruit under control.
-The other 10% of improvement is where we coaches have to think – tweak and optimise and periodise and taper.
-It’s the challenging part, and good coaches relish this.
+I work with you as an athlete to develop a training program that is manageable within the boundaries of your lifestyle.
+It is my job to get adaptation in your performance with the hours you have available to train.
+For this reason my programs are quite dynamic.
+I feedback on every session daily and am constantly tweaking sessions to ensure maximum gains for the least amount of training time.

 Beginner, Intermediate, Advanced